christophe-dufour/bootstrap-wysihtml5-rails/README.md

 http://twitter.github.com/bootstrap/

+I forked it for myself, but feel free to use it if you want it.

 Bootstrap Wysihtml5 is a plugin for Bootstrap designed by James Hollingworth.
 It provides a stylish wysiwyg editor for Bootstrap.
 We use Christian Sterzl's fork.

 https://github.com/bootstrap-wysiwyg/bootstrap3-wysiwyg